How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays

-These processes can be identified by expanding a Holstein-Primakoff representation of the spin in terms of bosons, under the assumption that the drive is sufficiently weak such that the steady state has a low density of excitations around the state with all spins pointing down — more details in \cite{sm}.
-One can then expand simultaneously in the drive and in the non-linear terms in a time dependent perturbation theory, and retain only resonant processes that are not energetically suppressed.
-For the geometry illustrated in Fig. \ref{fig:fig1}~(a), these involve a pair of subradiant modes with $V_{\pm k} = \Delta$.
-The lowest-order such processes, in momentum space, read $ (\Omega/\sqrt{N} a^\dagger_{-k}a^\dagger_{k} a_{k=0})_{t_2} ({\sqrt{N} \Omega} a^\dagger_{k=0})_{t_1} $ and $ ({V_k}{/ N} a^\dagger_{-k}a^\dagger_{k} a_{k=0})_{t_3} ({\sqrt{N} \Omega} a^\dagger_{k=0})_{t_2} ({\sqrt{N} \Omega} a^\dagger_{k=0})_{t_1} $, where $a$ is the boson annihilation operator.
-These excite a pair of subradiant modes with momenta $(-k,k)$, via an intermediate (virtual) excitation of the $k=0$ mode.
-Effectively, they convert two drive photons -- the $\Omega^2$ factors -- into a pair of subradiant excitation, conserving energy and momentum.
-This is illustrated in panel (b) of Fig. \ref{fig:fig1}.
-We note that, as opposed to the case of disordered ensembles, the periodic geometry of arrays also allows the matrix element of these processes -- between the vacuum and the subradiant eigenstates -- to be significant.
+These processes can be identified by expanding a Holstein-Primakoff representation of the spin in terms of bosons~(see SM Note \ref{sm:correlation_functions_relaxation}), under the assumption that the drive is sufficiently weak, such that the steady state has a low density of excitations around the state with all spins pointing down.
+One can then expand simultaneously in the drive and in the nonlinear terms, and retain only resonant (i.e. energy-conserving) processes -- as non-resonant ones are energetically suppressed.
+For our geometry -- with a drive direction orthogonal to the array --, the lowest-order such processes involve the pair of subradiant modes with momenta $k$ and $-k$, such that $V_{\pm k} = \Delta$.
+These read $ (\Omega/\sqrt{N} a^\dagger_{-k}a^\dagger_{k} a_{k=0})_{t_2} ({\sqrt{N} \Omega} a^\dagger_{k=0})_{t_1} $ and $ ({V_k}{/ N} a^\dagger_{-k}a^\dagger_{k} a_{k=0}a_{k=0})_{t_3} ({\sqrt{N} \Omega} a^\dagger_{k=0})_{t_2} ({\sqrt{N} \Omega} a^\dagger_{k=0})_{t_1} $, where $a$ is the boson annihilation operator.
+These processes involve an intermediate (virtual) excitation of the $k=0$ mode, and convert two drive photons (as by the $\Omega^2$ factors) into a pair of subradiant excitations, conserving energy and momentum (see the illustration in panel (b) of Fig. \ref{fig:fig1}).
+Importantly, lattice-momentum conservation ensures that the matrix element of these processes (between e.g. an initial vacuum state and the subradiant eigenstates) can also be non-negligible -- a consideration that is distinct from energetics.
+We note that this would not be the case in the case of disordered ensembles, to which we therefore expect our conclusions not to apply -- on the contrary we expect a similar phenomenology in arrays of other geometries.